open-austin/hackathon-ideas/google_community_connections.md

 ### At the end of the weekend, what does success look like?
 What are your expected outcomes?

 A dataset that contains structured information on the 100 selected Google Community Connections applications.
-A tools that allows searching and visualization of the data.
+A tool that allows searching and visualization of the data.